Get

 Bear in mind these are just some of the most common causes and that many health problems or conditions can exhibit either bowel or bladder incontinence accompanied by other signs.
 It is important to note the frequency and consistency of their feces, as well as the frequency and volume of the urine.
 If something has changed, it might be medically related.

 If you suspect your dog’s regression is health-related, you need to take your dog to the vet ASAP to get an accurate diagnosis.
-Your vet will be able to figure out what’s going on and get your dog the help they need to feel better and get back on track with their housebreaking.
+A vet will be able to figure out what’s going on and get your dog the help they need to feel better and get back on track with their housebreaking.

-Other Tips for Handling Potty Training Regression
+Other Tips for Handling Dog Potty Training Regression

-Image credit: cunaplus, Shutterstock
+Image Credit: VGstockstudio, Shutterstock

 Whenever your dog has an accident or they’re regressing in their training, the first rule is to always go back to the basics.
 Here are some additional tips to follow: